 The Associate Editor makes a recommendation for the manuscript based upon the reviewers’ comments and his/her own assessment of the work.
 The Senior Editor makes a final decision based upon the Associate Editor’s recommendation, the reviewers’ comments, and his/her assessment of the manuscript.
-The decision can be to accept the manuscript, to request that the author(s) make minor revisions to the manuscript and submit the revision for further review, to request that the author(s) make major revisions to the manuscript and submit the revision for further review, or to reject the manuscript from further consideration for publication.
-A revised manuscript submitted in response to the decision will go through additional review by at least the Associate Editor and Senior Editor, and also typically by the reviewers who did the review of the original manuscript if major revisions were required.
-The revised manuscript can receive any of the same four decisions described above.
-Manuscripts which after this second review still require major revisions to reach publishable status will typically be rejected from further consideration.
+The decision can be to accept the manuscript; to request that the author(s) make minor revisions to the manuscript and submit the revision for further review; to reject the manuscript in its current form and encourage the author(s) to make major revisions to the manuscript, and ask the author(s) to resubmit the revision as a new manuscript; or to reject the manuscript from further consideration for publication.
+A revised or resubmitted manuscript submitted in response to the decision will go through additional review by at least the Associate Editor and Senior Editor, and also perhaps by the reviewers who did the review of the original manuscript.
+The revised or resubmitted manuscript can receive any of the same four decisions described above.
+Manuscripts which after this second review cycle still require major revisions to reach publishable status will typically be rejected from further consideration.
 Thus it is advisable for authors to try to fully address all reviewers’ comments and concerns in their first revision of the manuscript.
 As part of that revision, authors must provide a detailed point-by-point response to each of the reviewers’ and Editors’ comments.

 This publication is a hybrid journal, allowing either Traditional manuscript submission or Open Access (author-pays OA) manuscript submission.
 Upon submission, if you choose to have your manuscript be an OA article, you commit to pay the discounted $1,750 OA fee if your manuscript is accepted for publication in order to enable unrestricted public access.
 (For for all articles accepted on or after 1 January 2017, the OA fee will be $1950.)
 Any other application charges (such as charge for the use of color in the print format) will be billed separately once the manuscript formatting is complete but prior to the publication.
 If you would like your manuscript to be a Traditional submission, your article will be available to qualified subscribers and purchasers via IEEE Xplore.
 No OA payment is required for Traditional submission.